v0ss3n/midimadness/_posts/2024-10-22-software-setup.md

 For a quick start, follow these steps in the Arduino IDE (assuming you have it installed already; if not, download the latest stable version and launch it):

 1. Navigate to ```File > Preferences```, and paste this URL in the 'Additional Boards Manager URLs': <https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json>
-2. Now, navigate to ```Tools > Board > Boards Manager...```, type the keyword "esp32" in the search box, select 2.0.17 (the latest version, 3.x.x, does not work with the ESP32Servo library) and install it.
+2. Now, navigate to ```Tools > Board > Boards Manager...```, type the keyword "esp32" in the search box, select 2.0.17 download the latest version and install it.
 3. Plug in your board and select the board and port from the dropdown menu in the top left of the interface.
 Click on 'Select other board and port' and look for the XIAO_ESP32S3.

 ![]({{ site.baseurl }}/assets/images/arduino-ide-board.png)

 That should be it!
 Now you can start uploading the example code or write your own.
 One thing to keep in mind with ESP32s is that sometimes they're in the wrong mode for programming.
-You can get back to boot mode by unplugging the board, then pressing and holding down the boot button on the board, then plugging it back in.
+You can get back to boot mode by unplugging the board, then pressing and holding down the boot button (has a B next to it) on the board, then plugging it back in.
 Now it should work again :-)

 ## Touch keyboard
 The touch range example sounds like this: